geo-mac/geo-mac.github.io/index.md

 ![DonMusic](https://geo-mac.github.io/images/depiction.webp)

 My name is George.
-My interests are in structured open data (esp. within open repository contexts), resource discovery, distributed digital libraries & repositories, and human-computer interaction (HCI).
+My background and expertise are in the related areas of resource discovery, distributed digital libraries and repositories, structured open data, and human-computer interaction (HCI).

 I am based within [Information Services ](https://www.gla.ac.uk/myglasgow/informationservices/) at the [University of Glasgow](https://www.gla.ac.uk/) as [Assistant Director - Digital Libraries](https://www.gla.ac.uk/stafflist/search/person/4edee6e48192/).
 I work and lead on repository and digital library things, while also supporting activities within [Open Research](https://en.wikipedia.org/wiki/Open_science), research discovery, and digital scholarship.
 My background is both as an academic and as a practitioner.
 I have a PhD in Computer & Information Sciences from the [iSchool](https://www.strath.ac.uk/research/subjects/computerinformationscience/strathclydeischoolresearchgroup/) at the University of Strathclyde, specializing in topics surrounding resource discovery in heterogeneous digital environments.
 I also happen to be an avid [Wikipedian](https://en.wikipedia.org/wiki/Wikipedia_community) and an advocate of the [knowledge commons](https://en.wikipedia.org/w/index.php?title=Knowledge_commons&oldid=1126170265).